In This Article

 Security-first approach.
 Every deployment includes network isolation, secret management, prompt injection defense, and monitoring.
 We published a Security Handbook that covers our methodology.

-Clear scope and pricing.
-Fixed-scope projects with clear deliverables.
+Clear scope.
+Fixed-scope engagements with clear deliverables.
 No open-ended hourly billing.
-You know what you're getting and what it costs before we start.
+You know what you're getting before we start.

 Generalist AI Agency vs OpenClaw Specialist